 The City's Building Permit Allocation System (BPAS) requires the installation of a cistern for every new residential building, with its capacity equal to the roofs' square footage.
 Every new residential building also has to build to a Green Building Certification of at least "bronze", which incorporates many water saving measures.
-Through just eight (8) years of BPAS, not only have 291,600 gallons of cistern capacity been approved, but more than half of the buildings built to a higher tier than Bronze, including 77 Platinum units.
+Through just six (6) years of BPAS, not only have 266,600 gallons of cistern capacity been approved, but 79% of the buildings built to a higher tier than Bronze, including 74 Platinum units.
 This program has been very successful.